nuxeo-sandbox/nuxeo-pdf-utils/README.md

 # nuxeo-pdf-utils

 A set of utilities for who needs to deal with PDFs from a [nuxeo](http://nuxeo.com) application.

-The following operations are added:
+## 2017-01 and LTS 2016
+Nuxeo LST 2016 version now contains operations of this plugin.

+See [here](https://doc.nuxeo.com/nxdoc/how-to-use-pdf-conversion-operations-with-studio/) for more details.

+We don't deprecate the plugin because we may have to add new custom operation for custom projects.

 ## Quality Assurance